Florian-Dreyer/Florian-Dreyer.github.io/_posts/2024-07-10-raphael-post.md

 Image from Kemal Erdem [[6]](#6)

 An example for such an architecture for a text-conditional model is shown above. \
-It takes the total noise an text as input. \
+It takes the total noise, the time step and text as input. \
 The text is embedded by an encoder network which takes the text as input and has vectors as output.
 Each vector represents a single text token.
 Like shown below the embedding vectors transport semantics, for example the difference between the embedding of man and woman is similiar to the difference of uncle and aunt.

 <img width="750" alt="image" src="https://github.com/Florian-de/Florian-de.github.io/assets/64322175/66038dff-15fc-417e-8516-1b5d42f77937">